Brick: Industrial era

 Production of bricks increased massively with the onset of the Industrial Revolution and the rise in factory building in England.
 For reasons of speed and economy, bricks were increasingly preferred as building material to stone, even in areas where the stone was readily available.
 It was at this time in London that bright red brick was chosen for construction to make the buildings more visible in the heavy fog and to help prevent traffic accidents.

 The transition from the traditional method of production known as hand-moulding to a mechanised form of mass-production slowly took place during the first half of the nineteenth century.
-Possibly the first successful brick-making machine was patented by Henry Clayton, employed at the Atlas Works in Middlesex, England, in 1855, and was capable of producing up to 25,000 bricks daily with minimal supervision.
+The first brick-making machine was patented by Richard A. Ver Valen of Haverstraw, New York, in 1852.
+The Bradley & Craven Ltd 'Stiff-Plastic Brickmaking Machine' was patented in 1853.
+Bradley & Craven went on to be a dominant manufacturer of brickmaking machinery.
+Henry Clayton, employed at the Atlas Works in Middlesex, England, in 1855, patented a brick-making machine that was capable of producing up to 25,000 bricks daily with minimal supervision.
 His mechanical apparatus soon achieved widespread attention after it was adopted for use by the South Eastern Railway Company for brick-making at their factory near Folkestone.
-The Bradley & Craven Ltd 'Stiff-Plastic Brickmaking Machine' was patented in 1853, apparently predating Clayton.
-Bradley & Craven went on to be a dominant manufacturer of brickmaking machinery.
-Predating both Clayton and Bradley & Craven Ltd. however was the brick making machine patented by Richard A. Ver Valen of Haverstraw, New York, in 1852.

 At the end of the 19th century, the Hudson River region of New York State would become the world's largest brick manufacturing region, with 130 brickyards lining the shores of the Hudson River from Mechanicsville to Haverstraw and employing 8,000 people.
 At its peak, about 1 billion bricks were produced a year, with many being sent to New York City for use in its construction industry.

 The demand for high office building construction at the turn of the 20th century led to a much greater use of cast and wrought iron, and later, steel and concrete.
 The use of brick for skyscraper construction severely limited the size of the building – the Monadnock Building, built in 1896 in Chicago, required exceptionally thick walls to maintain the structural integrity of its 17 storeys.

 Following pioneering work in the 1950s at the Swiss Federal Institute of Technology and the Building Research Establishment in Watford, UK, the use of improved masonry for the construction of tall structures up to 18 storeys high was made viable.
 However, the use of brick has largely remained restricted to small to medium-sized buildings, as steel and concrete remain superior materials for high-rise construction.

-Bricks are often made of shale because it easily splits into thin layers.